 Chinese spare ribs are a perennial takeaway favourite, my version is cooked in the Instant Pot my current favourite kitchen gadget for cooking ribs.

-For many years Chinese Spare Ribs were my go-to choice from the Chinese takeaway.
+For many years Spare Ribs were my go-to choice from our local takeaway.

 As I grew older I became more adventurous but they still hold a special place in my nostalgic food memories!